HaraldHanssen/signal-effect/README.md

 // derived can also rely on other derived signals const uppercase = derived(fullname, (f) => f.toUpperCase());
 console.log(uppercase()); // outputs 'DOUGLAS ADAMS'

+// and it cannot be written to uppercase("DA"); // throws error, does not contain setter
 ```

 ### Create an effect action that triggers when signals change